MicrosoftDocs/azure-docs-powershell/latest_release_of_ResourceManager/AzureRM.DataLakeStore/Import-AzureRmDataLakeStoreItem.md

 ```

 ### -ForceBinary
-Indicates that the file(s) being copied should be copied with no concern for new line preservation across appends.
+Indicates that this operation uploads the file as a binary file.

 ```yaml
 Type: System.Management.Automation.SwitchParameter